Phrancis/Stack-Exchange-Utilities/Code Review Copy-Paste.md

 # Code Review Copy-Paste

+The normal text preview is for reference.
+For copy-paste purposes, triple-click the text block and copy the text; once you paste it on the site the markdown will be formatted correctly.

 ### Broken Code

 Welcome to Code Review.
 If your code is not working correctly, it is off-topic for this site.
 You might try [Stack Overflow](https://stackoverflow.com/help/how-to-ask) if you can word the question in a way that fits the criteria on that page.
 Once your code works correctly, you're welcome to ask a new question here and we can then help you improve it!